duraaaa/SJTU-course-notes/CS359 Computer Architecture (A)/Chap 2.md

 - Digit-extension（位扩展）: the C programming language will do it automatically, after the extension, the number **WILL NOT** change.

-  - 0-extension（0扩展）: the transformation of unsigned numbers, all the extension digit will be filled with 0.
+  - 0-extension（0扩展）: the transformation of *unsigned* numbers, all the extension digit will be filled with 0.
-  - signed-extension（带符号扩展）: the transformation of signed numbers, all the extension digit will be filled with the sign digit of the original number.
+  - signed-extension（带符号扩展）: the transformation of *signed* numbers, all the extension digit will be filled with the sign digit of the original number.

   > [*Example*]
   >
-  >  `(unsigned short)111...11 = (unsigned int)000..00111...11`
+  >  `(unsigned short)111...11 = (int)000..00111...11`
   >
   >  `(short)011...11 = (int)000...00011...11`
   >